About Us

 /

-In Classic FM’s Great British Classics Top 100, the March from Things to Come came in at Number 53.
+In the 2023 Classic FM’s Great British Classics Top 100, the March from Things to Come came in at Number 53.
 Thank you to all those who voted for this in the poll and to Caroline Secombe, Bliss’s granddaughter, in particular for coming up with the idea of encouraging members of the Arthur Bliss Society to vote.
 I must confess that, by the time the playlist had reached Number 60 on Coronation Bank Holiday Monday without any Bliss being played, I decided that it must be time to take the dog out for a walk in the rain only to return to hear the March being played.
 I really do hope that this result will mean that Bliss is introduced to fresh audiences.